weecology/DeepForest/docs/training.md

 # Training

 The prebuilt models will always be improved by adding data from the target area.
-In our work, we have found that even one hour's worth of carefully chosen hand-annotation can yield enormous improvements in accuracy and precision.
+In our work, we have found that even an hour's worth of carefully chosen hand-annotation can yield enormous improvements in accuracy and precision.
+5-10 epochs of fine-tuning with the prebuilt model are often adequate.

-We expect that the prebuilt model will benefit from at least some fine-tuning for the vast majority of scientific applications.
-We have discovered that 5-10 epochs of training with the prebuilt model are adequate.
-The improvement of a retraining task after 10-30 epochs has never been observed, but it is theoretically feasible if there are very big datasets with extremely varied classes.

 Consider an annotations.csv file in the following format